Split Earlobe, Stretched Earlobe and Earlobe Reduction in Birmingham

 A split or stretched earlobe can be a significant cause of distress and low confidence, and can prevent wearing earrings.
 We offer expert earlobe repair surgery in Birmingham to restore the natural shape and contour of the earlobe.

-What Is a Split Earlobe?
+What is a Split Earlobe?

 A split earlobe refers to a tear in the earlobe, most commonly resulting from: